Providing platforms where creative impulse can be engaged and challenged.

 FOLLOW OUR MISSION

-Follow us as Will Wilson explores alternatives to the current state of the art world in "Post-2020"
+Join Will Wilson as he explores alternatives to the current state of the art world in "Post-2020"

 VIEW THE DISCUSSION

-Tune in virtually as each artist will share an intimate view into their award and grant winning projects.
+Tune in virtually as each artist shares an intimate view into their award and grant winning projects.

 WATCH THE PRESENTATIONS